 - 1. The plan from which it was constructed must be with the article exhibited.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
 Please note: a set of step by step instructions is not a plan. - 2.
 Projects with missing or insufficient plans will be lowered one ribbon placing. - 3.
 The use of materials other than wood should be kept to a minimum. - 4.
 Projects that have unsecured glass, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
 Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be easily removed. - 5.
+Extra pieces that go with your woodworking project (i.e. bean bags to go with a cornhole set, building blocks to go with a play table, etc) SHOULD NOT be submitted with the project. - 6.
 The entry card, plans and all other paperwork should be enclosed in a zip top plastic bag with a hole punched through it and tied or otherwise secured to the project in some manner.
-Tape is usually not adequate to accomplish this. - 6.
-Refinished/repaired furniture should be exhibited in Home Environment. - 7.
-Projects made from pre-cut kits are not allowed. - 8.
-In judging woodwork articles, consideration will be given to: workmanship, including accuracy to the plan; design; choice of wood; suitability and quality of finish; and usefulness. - 9.
+Tape is usually not adequate to accomplish this. - 7.
+Refinished/repaired furniture should be exhibited in Home Environment. - 8.
+Projects made from pre-cut kits are not allowed. - In judging woodwork articles, consideration will be given to: workmanship, including accuracy to the plan; design; choice of wood; suitability and quality of finish; and usefulness.
 Firearms and weapons are not to be entered or displayed. - 10.
+Projects with "fractal burning" are NOT ALLOWED in any Kansas State Fair Exhibits in the 4-H Youth Development Department.
+(Example electrical burning to make black linework on artwork.)
+This is in agreement with The American Association of Woodturners (AAW). - 11.
+A Champion and Reserve Champion will be chosen for Woodworking.

-A Champion and Reserve Champion will be chosen for Woodworking. - 675 Hand tools only (for beginners) - 676 Article for farm or shop use - Furniture for the household or lawn use - Other woodwork: Articles not included in the above classes.
-Examples: bird houses, bird feeders, household equipment such as bread boards, knife racks, doorstops, etc. - Any article made from a kit (for County competition only)
+775 Hand tools only (for beginners)

+- 776 Article for farm or shop use - 777 Furniture for the household or lawn use - 778 Other woodwork: Articles not included in the above classes.
+Examples: bird houses, bird feeders, household equipment such as bread boards, knife racks, doorstops, etc. - 779 Any article made from a kit (for County competition only)